 - ensures the same quality and taste of the beer across the board

 These are characteristics that make kegs so important for breweries and pubs.
 Kegs also allow beer to be distributed in larger volumes, bringing in more profits per ounce of beer compared to any other packaging method.
 A properly balanced draught system allows the same level of carbonation that the brewer intended for each style, and therefore gives the customer the closest experience to if they were enjoying the beer right at the brewery that made it.

 How Does a Keg Work?

 Although kegs are pressurized, the pressure itself will not push the beer to the top effectively.
-Therefore, gas regulators are used to push the beer at the bottom of the keg up the valve, through the lines and out of the taps.
-Carbon dioxide (CO2) is the most commonly used gas but for some beers such as Guinness, nitrogen is used instead to create a smoother beer with a cascade-effect and creamy head.
+Instead, gas regulators are used to push the beer at the bottom of the keg up the valve, through the lines and out of the taps.
+Carbon dioxide (CO2) is the most commonly used gas, but for some beers such as Guinness, nitrogen is used instead to create a smoother beer with a cascade-effect and creamy head.

 Different Types of Keg Couplers

 Although most kegs look and operate the same, there is one notable difference - the type of connection between the keg and the beer/air line.